ameen-ansarii/Algorand-Carpool/README.md

 ### For Riders

 #### Step 1: Connect Wallet
-1. Open the RIDE web app
+1. Open the PeerPool web app
 2. Click **"Connect Wallet"** in the navigation bar
 3. Select **Pera Wallet** (ensure you have the mobile app installed)
 4. Scan the QR code or use WalletConnect